 The usage of apps such as ChatGPT by the workforce is growing.
 Powered by large language models (LLM) like GPT-3.5 and GPT-4, the generative AI chatbot is being leveraged by employees in countless ways to create code snippets, articles, documentation, social posts, content summaries, and more.
-However, as we’ve witnessed recently, ChatGPT presents security dilemmas and ethical concerns, making business leaders uneasy.
+However, as we’ve witnessed, ChatGPT presents security dilemmas and ethical concerns, making business leaders uneasy.

 Generative AI is still relatively untested and full of potential security concerns, such as leaking sensitive information or company secrets.
 ChatGPT has also been on the hot seat for revealing user prompts and “hallucinating” false information.
 Due to these incidents, a handful of corporations have outright banned its use or sought to govern it with rigid policies.